Bloom, Kansas

 At its peak, Bloom’s population was a few hundred people, at which time it had a hotel, gas station, restaurant, post office, lumber yard, a church, and schools.
 In the 1910s, it was described as a “prosperous town that was one of the biggest wheat shipping stations on the Rock Island, west of Hutchinson.

-Today, most of the buildings are in ruins, the high school and others have fallen, and only a grain elevator business and a few private residences remain.
+Today, most of the buildings are in ruins; the high school and others have fallen, and only a grain elevator business and a few private residences remain.
 Wheat farms and ranches surround the small town.
 Bloom Township has a population of about 90, but it is unknown how many people remain in this largely abandoned ghost town.

-©Kathy Weiser/Legends of Kansas, updated October 2020.
+©Kathy Weiser/Legends of Kansas, updated April 2024.

 Also See: